-Net OPEB Liability - The District's net OPEB liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was the plan fiduciary net position of the CERBT held with CalPERS.
+Net OPEB Liability - The District's net OPEB liability was measured as of June 30, 2020, and the total OPEB liability used to calculate the net OPEB liability was the plan fiduciary net position of the CERBT held with CalPERS.
 The following actuarial methods and assumptions were used:

-Valuation date June 30, 2019

-Measurement date June 30, 2019
+Valuation date Measurement date June 30, 2019 June 30, 2020

 Actuarial cost method Entry age normal

 Actuarial assumptions:

 Discount rate 7.00%

-Inflation 2.75%
+Inflation 2.63%

+Trend 4.00%

 Salary increases 2.75% per annum, in aggregate

 Investment rate of return 7.00%

 Derived using CalPERS' membership (1)

 Mortality rate table data for all funds

-• Derived using CalPERS' membership (2)
+- Derived using CalPERS' membership (2)

 Post retirement benefit increases data for all funds

-- (1) The mortality assumptions are based on the 2014 CalPERS Active mortality for miscellaneous employees table created by CalPERS.
+- (1) The mortality assumptions are based on the 2014 CalPERS Active Mortality for Miscellaneous Employees table created by CalPERS.
 CalPERS periodically studies mortality for participating agencies and establishes mortality tables that are modified versions of commonly used tables.
-This table incorporated mortality projections as deemed appropriate based on CalPERS analysis. - (2) The pre-retirement turnover information was developed based on CalPERS' specific data.
-For more details, please refer to the 2007 to 2011 Experience Study Report.
-The Experience Study Report may be accessed on the CalPERS website www.calpers.gov under Forms and Publications.
+This table incorporates mortality projection as deemed appropriate based on CalPERS analysis. - (2) The turnover assumptions are based on the 2009 CalPERS Turnover for Miscellaneous Employees table created by CalPERS.
+CalPERS periodically studies the experience for participating agencies and establishes tables that are appropriate for each pool.